-Power Adapter Usage
+Power Supply Usage

 Use only the Power Adapter of GME Technology (Shenzhen) Co., Itd with model number: GME24A - 120200FDS2.
 See also number 4 in the package contents above.
-This applies to all three cameras (CM70-IP, CM71-IP, CM73-IP).
-Using another Power Adapter may lead to injury and/or damage to the product.

 Handling Precautions

 Always take the camera by its base and do not move the position of the lens manually.
 See below.